-This blissful castle in Wiltshire looks for all the world as if there ought to be a princess sleeping for a hundred years in the highest room of the turret.
+This blissful castle in Wiltshire came off the market, but is now up for sale once more — and still looks for all the world as if there ought to be a princess sleeping for a hundred years in the highest room of the turret.

-Of the many, many properties which have crossed our desks at Country Life in 2018, this might just be the most immediately entrancing.
+Of the many, many properties which crossed our desks at Country Life last year, this was perhaps the most immediately entrancing.
 Is it the graceful proportions?
 The beautifully-preserved stonework?
 The perfect castellations?

-And what a home it is.
+What a home this is.
 Set within two and a half acres of grounds, Devizes Castle is a spectacular home that’s just as full of period charm inside as it is outside.
 There are stone mullioned windows, detailed stone archways, cavernous fireplaces, oak floorboards, and spiral staircases.

 Several of the rooms – including the drawing room and study – have ornate ceilings with gilded bosses, while the ‘fernery’ accessed via the drawing room has a beautiful encaustic tiled floor and a wooden ceiling.